 Mordecai, the Jewish leader of his time, succeeded in uniting his people to defeat Haman.
 The Megillah tells us that he "did not bend his knee, nor bow down."
 He refused to compromise the eternal values of the Torah, even at the risk of his life.
 The lesson to us is clear: Only through closer adherence to our sacred heritage can we ensure our own survival.
 Purim is celebrated on the 14th day of Adar, or in the case of a leap year, the 14th day of Adar II.
-This year, Purim falls on the evening of Wednesday, March 23 - Thursday, March 24.
+This year, Purim falls on the evening of Wednesday, March 20 - Thursday, March 21.

-PURIM MITZVAH LIST WHAT WHEN WHY Fast of Esther Wed.
-13 Adar II Mar.
-23, 2016 To commemorate the three days Esther and the Jewish people fasted before she approached the King without permission.
+PURIM MITZVAH LIST WHAT WHEN WHY Fast of Esther Mar.
+20, 2019 To commemorate the three days Esther and the Jewish people fasted before she approached the King without permission.
 The original fast occurred on Pesah and since we may not fast on a holiday such as Pesah, we commemorate the fast on a day when the Jews fought their enemies - a day of battle on which they surely also fasted.
 Listening to the reading of the entire Megillah , including the three brochos preceding it.
 Once on Wednesday evening, Mar.
-23 and again the next day, Mar.
-24 (14 Adar II) To commemorate the great Purim miracle in accordance with the mitzvah of Chachamim (wise rabbis).
+20 and again the next day, Mar.
+21 (14 Adar) To commemorate the great Purim miracle in accordance with the mitzvah of Chachamim (wise rabbis).
 The shehechianu brochoh recited during the day also refers to the mitzvos of Mishlo'ach manos, matonos lo'evyonim and the Purim fast (see below).
 Sending two types of ready- to-eat food to at least one friend.
 These gifts should be sent by a messenger.
-During the day Thurs., Mar.
-24 To symbolize the spirit of unity which kept the Jewish people together in the face of the threat from Haman and his cohorts.
+During the day Thur., Mar.
+21 To symbolize the spirit of unity which kept the Jewish people together in the face of the threat from Haman and his cohorts.
 Giving a gift to each of at least two poor people.
 During the morning, preferably after the reading of the Megillah .
 These gifts are a special mitzvah , not to be included in the amount of money a person may set aside for charity during the rest of the year.
 The custom on this day is to give unquestioningly to any and all who ask for aid.
 Eating a feast to celebrate the holiday.
 Purim Day, when we are no longer busy with Mishloach Manot.
 To commemorate theparties Esther made for Haman and Achashveros.
 We also drink ad-d'lo-yodah until we can't tell between Haman and Mordechai, because Esther served drinks at these parties.
 Reciting the special prayer of thanks Al Hanissim.
 In the bentching and in the Amidah on Purim (Wed., Mar.
-23 & Thurs., Mar.
-24) itself.
+20 in the evening, and morning and afternoon Thur., Mar.
+21) itself.
 We express gratitude to Him Who controls our destinies and guards our lives.